springernature/vpat/springer-nature-link.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-This product contains content that is rendered in two separate designs.
-We are in the process of transferring all content from the older design to the newer design.
+Most pages in this product use correctly-structured headings and generally display visible and appropriately associated labels for input fields.
 <br><br>
-All pages in this product <strong>except</strong> A-Z index pages are in the new design.
-They use correctly-structured headings and generally display visible and appropriately associated labels for input fields.
-<br><br>
 Multiple level one headings are used on some pages (e.g. static ancillary pages such as link.springer.com/termsandconditions).
 Some informational pages (e.g. Journal updates) do not use correctly-structured heading levels.
-<br><br>
 We are actively working to find and repair these problems.
 </td>
 </tr>
 <tr id="focus-visible" valign="top">